bdelacretaz/docker-sling-cluster/README.md

 Experimental Sling/Oak cluster running on Docker.
 My main goal so far is to create elastic Sling clusters in a simple way, as a playground for making Sling more operations-friendly.

+See also my http://www.slideshare.net/bdelacretaz/modern-operations-with-apache-sling-2014-adaptto-version slides for additional information.

 This is using http://www.fig.sh/ to build and start the Docker images.
-The only real dependency on fig is the fig.yml definition file, which can easily be translated to Docker commands if you don't want to use fig.
+The only real dependency on fig is the `fig.yml` definition file, which can easily be translated to Docker commands if you don't want to use fig.

 A Vagrant box is provided which should keep setup to the minimum, so you can just get https://www.vagrantup.com/